 But there are a few things you need to be aware of when using 110.

 Firstly, you should be aware of how RV electricity works.
 Typically, homes run on AC, and vehicles run on DC type of current.
 Luckily, most RVs come with both DC and a system to hook up AC, such as when you are plugging into a home outlet.

 A typical household electrical socket is 15 amps.
-This means you’ll need a 30 amp adapter, so you can get the full 30 amps needed to run your air conditioning.
+This means you’ll need a 30 amp adapter like this one on Amazon, so you can get the full 30 amps needed to run your air conditioning.

 If your RV AC does have an accessible cord, then it would be best if you also used a heavy-duty extension cord to plug into the 110v outlet.
 Using the wrong kind of cord could not only be a fire hazard, but it won’t pull the amperage you need.